Perth (/ˈpɜːrθ/ (About this sound listen)) is

 with the city's central business district and

 Here we recommend some sightseeings to you, but not the final arrangements.

 Lancelin is a usual pitstop for day trippers and tours from the city going to the famous Pinnacles Desert.
 There are nice stretches of sandy beaches and of course the famous Lancelin’s sand dunes.
 Lancelin has become one of Australia’s premier sandboarding destinations.
 Featuring pure white sand dunes, over three stories high, with free entry, the Lancelin sand dunes are must on your Western Australian adventure.
-The town of Lancelin is situated just 127kms north of Perth, with the pristine white dunes only a stones throw from the town centre.
-Lancelin is well-known for it’s fresh seafood and Crayfish and population numbers swell over school holidays.
-Lancelin also offers an array of holiday accomodation.
+The town of Lancelin is situated just 127kms north of Perth, with the pristine white dunes only a stone throw from the town centre.
+Lancelin is well-known for its fresh seafood and Crayfish and population numbers swell over school holidays.
+Lancelin also offers an array of holiday accommodation.

 Kings Park is one of the world’s largest and most beautiful inner city parks.
 It is rich in Aboriginal and European history, contemporary culture and offers innovative design, displays and services.
 Kings Park has an international reputation for scientific research, leading horticulture, conservation and public education.